open-forest-observatory/ofo-argo/README.md

 benchmarking-emerald-subset
 ```

-You can create your own config yml as long as it is kept in this directory.
-The exact file (e.g., config2.yml or projectname_config.yml) will be specified as a parameter in the argo run command later in this workflow.
+You can create your own config_list.txt file and name it whatever you want as long as it is kept in this directory `/ofo-share/argo-input`.

 <br/>
 <br/>